cockroachdb/docs/src/current/v23.2/molt-fetch.md

 ## Examples

 The following examples demonstrate how to issue `molt fetch` commands to load data into CockroachDB.
+These examples assume that [secure connections](#secure-connections) to the source and target database are used.

 {{site.data.alerts.callout_success}}
 After successfully running MOLT Fetch, you can run [`molt verify`]({% link {{ page.version.version }}/molt-verify.md %}) to confirm that replication worked successfully without missing or mismatched rows.